 100 class slots per year $2,500

 10 class slots per year $250

 In the next several weeks, I will be sending a letter to chiefs and sheriffs who utilize CJI services.
 Along with this letter, a subscription invoice, payable after January 1, 2018, based on your agency's average attendance over the past three years will be included.
 Paying this subscription invoice will allow all your officers or deputies, as well as civilian and corrections personnel, to have access to CJI's face-to-face and online programs for a calendar year.

 For agencies who cannot afford a subscription, scholarship opportunities will be available.
 Details on scholarship eligibility will be announced soon.
 This allocation of one-time financial assistance from Governor Asa Hutchinson reflects his and CJI's ongoing commitment to unparalleled training accessibility and affordability for Arkansas law enforcement professionals.
 Be assured that we will continue to pursue grant funding and partnerships that will allow CJI to continue providing select training opportunities at no cost to you or your staff.

-As I know many of you are in the budgeting process, if you would like to know the subscription tier that applies to your agency's attendance rate, please do not hesitate to contact me at 501-570-8052; Glen Ritta at 501-570-8017; or Carol Waddle at 501-570-8021.
+As I know many of you are in the budgeting process, if you would like to know the subscription tier that applies to your agency's attendance rate, please do not hesitate to contact me at 501-570-8052; Bridgette McInroe at 501-570-8017; or Carol Waddle at 501-570-8021.
 Your commitment to and support of the Criminal Justice Institute is deeply appreciated!

 With great appreciation,